Masato Wada: In the Hit Parade Musical

 In 2006, Wada had appeared in the TV drama special, The Hit Parade, starring as Keijiro Yamashita.

 Then, in 2007, it was announced that Wada would also be starring in the Watanabe special musical, The Hit Parade, the musical version of the TV drama special, Hit Parade that Wada had starred in.
 Performances will run from July 10–31, 2007 at the Aoyama Theater in Tokyo and will also run from March 31, 2007 to April 1, 2007 at the Le Theatre Ginza in Tokyo.

-As Mamiya Shinjuro in Shigeshoshi
+As Shinjuro Mamiya in Shigeshoshi

 Shigeshoshi (a.k.a.
 The Embalmer) became Wada's first opportunity to take the lead role in a television serial.
-Based on the manga of the same name by Mihara Mitsukazu, the series centered around embalmer Mamiya Shinjuro, and the understanding of the nature of life and death that he gains through his work.
-Shigeshoshi aired on TV Tokyo from October to December 2007, and also featured fellow D-Boys, Igarashi Shunji and Kaji Masaki.
+Based on the manga of the same name by Mitsukazu Mihara, the series centered around embalmer Shinjuro Mamiya, and the understanding of the nature of life and death that he gains through his work.
+Shigeshoshi aired on TV Tokyo from October to December 2007, and also featured fellow D-Boys, Shunji Igarashi and Masaki Kaji.